simondlevy/ARDroneAutoPylot/README.md

 <a href="http://www.urbiforge.org/index.php/Projects/Urbi4ARDrone">URBI</a> or
 <a href="http://www.willowgarage.com/pages/software/ros-platform">ROS</a>.

-<b>Please note that I am only supporting this project on 64-bit Ubuntu, using the latest SDK and firmware
+<b>Please note that I am only supporting this project on 64-bit Ubuntu.
-from Parrot (currently SDK 2.0.1).</b> I do not have the resources to support other OSs or backward compatibility.
+I do not have the resources to support other OSs.

 <a name="Getting_Started">